 This record label is amazing really: Columbia is the oldest surviving brand name in pre-recorded sound (founded in 1888).
-It went on to release records by plently of notable singers, instru
+It went on to release records by plently of notable singers, instrumentalists and groups.

 From 1961 to 1990, it's recordings were released outside the U.S. and Canada on the CBS Records label before adopting the Columbia name in most of the world.